-- • In any case of known or strongly suspected cyanide intoxication, paramedics will utilize the following Cyanide Kit antidotes. - Provide $100\% O_2$ o If unconscious, provide $100\% O_2$ by BVM, preferably via endotracheal tube.

-- CPR if indicated.
+- In any case of known or strongly suspected cyanide intoxication, paramedics will utilize the following Cyanide antidotes. - Provide 100% O2 - o If unconscious, provide 100% O2 by BVM, preferably via endotracheal tube. - CPR if indicated.
 In cases of cardiac arrest associated with cyanide poisoning, the cyanide antidotes must have a high priority.
-Only ABCs, defibrillation, intubation, and Epinephrine should precede use of the cyanide antidotes as authorized by MCP. - o If possible establish two IV lines, one for standard code drugs, and one for cyanide antidotes. - NOTE: MCP order NOT needed for Hydroxocobalamin or Sodium Thiosulfate when patient is in cardiac arrest. - A ◆ Administer Hydroxocobalamin (Cyanokit) 5 grams, via slow IV infusion, over 15 minutes.
+Only ABCs, defibrillation, intubation, and Epinephrine should precede use of the cyanide antidotes as authorized by MCP. - o If possible establish two IV lines, one for standard code drugs, and one for cyanide antidotes.

+NOTE: MCP order NOT needed for Hydroxocobalamin or Sodium Thiosulfate when patient is in cardiac arrest.

+- For non-arrested patients, cyanide antidotes are indicated if there is a known or strongly suspected cyanide exposure.
+The patient may have been exposed to smoke from structure fires and presents with altered mental status, seizures, shock, or difficulty breathing. - A ◆ Administer Hydroxocobalamin (Cyanokit) 5 grams, via slow IV infusion, over 15 minutes.
 DO NOT ADMINISTER both Hydroxocobalamin and other cyanide antidotes to the same patient.
 Follow package directions. - Reconstitute: Place the vial in an upright position.
-Add 200 mL of 0.9% Sodium Chloride Injection to the vial using the transfer spike.
-Fill to the line. - Mix: The vial should be repeatedly inverted or rocked, not shaken, for at least 60 seconds prior to infusion. - Infuse Vial: Use vented intravenous tubing, hang and infuse over 15 minutes. - One 5-g vial is a complete starting dose.
+Add 200 mL of 0.9% Sodium Chloride to the vial using the transfer spike.
+Fill to the line. - o Mix: The vial should be repeatedly inverted or rocked, not shaken, for at least 60 seconds prior to infusion. - o Infuse Vial: Use vented intravenous tubing, hang and infuse over 15 minutes. - o One 5-g vial is a complete starting dose. - P ◆ Pediatric dose is 70 mg/kg IV; max dose of 5000 mg; may repeat a dose of 35 mg/kg; max dose 2500 mg, depending on severity of poisoning and clinical response.